 Your guest articles won’t even be given a second look.

 I once received a guest post pitch from a marketer asking it to be published on this blog.
 This article just ranges within 500 words or less.

 The first thing that comes to my mind is “does this marketer ever read my blog?

 If he does, then he should’ve seen that on average, my articles are 2000 word count.

-If you’re going to entice me to take a look at your guest post, then come up with something detailed, useful, relevant and in the range of 1,800 – 2,500 word or any length you can from there.
+If you’re going to entice me to take a look at your guest post, then come up with something detailed.
+Something useful, relevant and in the range of 1,800 – 2,500 words or any length you can from there.

 Just make sure is full of facts, figures, case studies, proofs, tutorials etc…and very usefully to my target audience.

 Take a look at some of these posts for better ideas on how to get your post accepted on this blog.

 - How to Increase Organic Traffic Without Backlinks

 - How to Get More SEO Traffic to Your Website